DETAILED ACTION

 None of the prior art of record teach:

-“A data driver, comprising:
+“A display device comprising:

 a controller configured to receive image data, a data control signal, and a luminance control signal, to generate a gamma enable signal based on the image data and the data control signal, and to generate a gamma voltage control signal based on the luminance control signal; and

-wherein the luminance control signal includes information corresponding to a target luminance level of an image, and wherein the gamma voltage control signal includes target gamma voltage information corresponding to the target luminance level;
+wherein the gamma voltage control signal includes target gamma voltage information corresponding to the target luminance level,

 wherein the controller is configured to calculate the offset value using Equation 1 below: